You never realize how noisy the world actually is, until you first starting learning how to soundproof a room.

-The walls of that room require lots of mass…which prevents them from vibrating in response to sound energy.
+The walls of the room require lots of mass…to prevent them from vibrating in response to sound energy.

 When building a room from scratch, adequate mass can be added to the wall simply by building it thick, with a dense material such as concrete.

-But to add mass to an existing room, additional structures must be built using materials such as mass loaded vinyl, aka Sheetblock – (price/reviews), which is a standard solution for both professional and DIY projects.
+To add mass to an existing room, you can use mass loaded vinyl, aka Sheetblock – (Amazon), which is a standard solution for both professional and DIY projects.

 Here’s a general guideline of what the numbers mean: